SKMC Office of Continuing Medical Education

 Sponsored by Jefferson Angioplasty Center

-The Current Issues in Coronary and Structural Heart Disease: A Multidisciplinary Approach conference offers participants a unique opportunity to witness experts in the fields of Cardiology, Surgery, Medicine, Radiology, and Neurology debate and evaluate the recent advances in the diagnostic and therapeutic approaches to patients with coronary artery disease and structural heart disease.
-Latest evidence-based guidelines will be presented designed to better equip participants with new diagnostic tools and therapies in the management of patients with coronary and structural heart disease.
+The 2nd Annual Current Issues in Coronary and Structural Heart Disease: A Multidisciplinary Approach conference offers participants a unique opportunity to witness experts in the fields of Cardiology, Surgery, Pulmonary and Critical Care Medicine, and Nephrology debate and evaluate the recent advances in the diagnostic and therapeutic approaches to patients with coronary artery disease and structural heart disease.
+The latest evidence-based guidelines will be reviewed and practitioners will be better equipped to deploy new diagnostic tools and therapies in the management of patients with coronary and structural heart disease.

-Sidney Kimmel Medical College at Thomas Jefferson University designates this live activity for a maximum of 5.75 AMA PRA Category 1 Credit(s)™.
+PHYSICIANS: Sidney Kimmel Medical College at Thomas Jefferson University is accredited by the ACCME to provide continuing medical education for physicians.
+Sidney Kimmel Medical College at Thomas Jefferson University designates this live activity for a maximum of 6.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.